aalihusni/brandHRM/README.md

 # brandHRM
-And opensource HRM project using Laravel 5
+An opensource HRM project using Laravel 5